Department of Chemistry, Temple University

 Office: (215) 204-1973

-Vincent Voelz received his B.S. in Physics in 1999 from the University of Minnesota-Twin Cities, where he worked on biophysical modeling and spectroscopy of motor proteins in the laboratory of David D. Thomas.
-He then pursued graduate work in computational biophysics at the University of California-San Francisco, working Ken Dill’s group on computational studies of protein folding, receiving a Ph.D. in Biophysics in 2007.
-Vince then worked as postdoctoral fellow in the laboratory of Prof. Vijay Pande at Stanford University, using distributed computing and kinetic network models to study protein folding.
-His independent career began in 2011 as an assistant professor at Temple University in Philadelphia, where he is a member of the Institute for Computational Molecular Science, focusing on molecular simulation methods for studying conformational dynamics and peptidomimetic design.
+Vincent Voelz received his B.S. in Physics in 1999 from the University of Minnesota-Twin Cities.
+As an undergrad, he worked on biophysical modeling and spectroscopy of motor proteins in the laboratory of David D. Thomas.
+He then pursued graduate work in computational studies of protein folding with Ken Dill at the University of California-San Francisco, receiving a Ph.D. in Biophysics in 2007.
+Dr. Voelz then worked as postdoctoral fellow in the laboratory of Prof. Vijay Pande at Stanford University, using distributed computing and kinetic network models to study protein folding.
+His independent career began in 2011 at Temple University in Philadelphia, where he is a member of the Institute for Computational Molecular Science, focusing on simulation methods for biomolecular dynamics and peptidomimetic design.